Professor Yannis Tsalavoutas

 After completing his undergraduate studies at the Technological Educational Institute of Athens (BSc in Business Administration), Yannis undertook the MBA Programme at the University of Stirling with specialisation in Corporate Finance.
 In November 2009, he completed his PhD in Accounting at the University of Edinburgh.
 Yannis' work experience includes positions as an accounting assistant (in Greece) and as a financial accounting and reporting analyst at Company Reporting Ltd in Edinburgh.
 Prior to joining the University of Glasgow in January 2015, Yannis was a Lecturer in Accounting at the University of Stirling.

-Yannis’ research has been published in many international journals including, Accounting and Business Research, British Accounting Review and Journal of Economic Behavior and Organization.
+His research has been published in many international journals including, Accounting and Business Research, British Accounting Review, Journal of Business Finance & Accounting and Journal of Economic Behavior and Organization.

 Areas of expertise:

 - Financial accounting and reporting (with an appeal to practitioners, investors and the academic community).
 In particular, investigating companies' reporting practices under International Financial Reporting Standards across different jurisdictions, along with any economic consequences that may arise from divergence in practice;

 - Corporate governance as an influential factor for companies' financial reporting practices.

 - ACCA, July, 2020 (lead applicant; with A.Constantatos, D.Baboukardos, D.Dionysiou, R.Slack and F.Tsoligkas): £9,600

 - ICAS, December, 2019 (with M.Aleksanyan, S.Abhayawansa, and K.Lee): £17,200